 Addressing societal trends, environment and behavior theories, place attachment, branding, authenticity, location, layout, and ambiance, the book provides guidelines to help designers and operators create more welcoming third places—places that are not home, not work, but those where we can relax in the company of others.
-It includes eight case studies by authors from four countries that ground the theories in real-life third places.
-Its practical design guidelines cover location, accessibility, seating, lighting, sound and more.
+It includes eight case studies by authors from threecountries that ground the theories in real-life third places.
+Its practical design guidelines cover location, accessibility, seating, lighting, sound, and more.

-Written for students, academics and designers, this book discusses the value of coffee shops and cafés and guides readers through the ways to create a place of belonging that brings people together.
+Written for students, academics, and designers, this book discusses the value of coffee shops and cafés and guides readers through the ways to create places of belonging that bring people together.

 Table of Contents

-1. The Role of Place in our Lives 2.
-Human Behavior and the Third Place 3.
-Place Attachment and the Third Place 4.
-Identity and Messaging 5.
-Location and Building Type 6.
-Design Characteristics: Project Scope and Layout 7.
-Creating Ambiance in the Third Place 8.
+Introduction; 1.
+The Role of Place in Our Lives; 2.
+Human Behavior and the Third Place; 3.
+Place Attachment and the Third Place; 4.
+Identity and Messaging; 5.
+Location and Building Type; 6.
+Design Characteristics: Project Scope and Layout; 7.
+Creating Ambiance in the Third Place; 8.
 Case Studies